Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Performance Evaluation

-Fig. \ref{Snowy} illustrates the comparative performance between the proposed hybrid beam selection model and various baselines in the \textit{Snowy} environment.
-This figure compares the performance of the proposed model with several baseline models, including baseline 3, baseline 4, baseline 5, and the standalone semantic model $s_1(.)$.
+Fig. \ref{Snowy} illustrates the comparative performance between the proposed hybrid beam selection model and various baselines in the \textit{Snowy} and \textit{Foggy} environments.
+Fig. \ref{Snowy}$(a)$ compares the performance of the proposed model with several baseline models, including baseline 3, baseline 4, baseline 5, and the standalone semantic model $s_1(\cdot)$.
 The x-axis represents the intensity of snow in the testing set.
 For the last data point on the x-axis, we added snowflakes to simulate a scenario similar to \textit{Snowy 03}, with the snow intensity of the test image set maintained at 0.7.
 The y-axis displays the received power for the top-1 (optimal) predicted beam by each model.
 The figure shows that the proposed model consistently achieved optimal performance from \textit{Snowy 01} to \textit{Snowy 05}.
-Notably, in \textit{Snowy 05}, the received power slightly dropped to 63.43 dB from 63.68 dB (achieved in \textit{Snowy 03}), a minimal decrease of only 0.25 dB upon adding snowflakes to the scenario.
+Notably, in \textit{Snowy 05}, the received power slightly dropped to 63.43 mW from 63.68 mW (achieved in \textit{Snowy 03}), a minimal decrease of only 0.25 mW upon adding snowflakes to the scenario.
 This minimal performance drop underscores the robustness of the model in adverse conditions.
-Conversely, the semantic model $s_1(.)$, while adaptable, saw a more significant decrease in received power to 58.56 dB from 60.01 dB (achieved in \textit{Snowy 03}) in the final scenario.
-On the contrary, baseline 4 and baseline 3 dropped received power to 30.04 dB and 25.32 dB from 33.16 dB and 27.59 dB, respectively.
-Baseline 5 also exhibited a significant decline to 31.73 dB from 41.53 dB, emphasizing the difficulty of maintaining performance under heavy snow conditions.
+Conversely, the semantic model $s_1(\cdot)$, while adaptable, saw a more significant decrease in received power to 58.56 mW from 60.01 mW (achieved in \textit{Snowy 03}) in the final scenario.
+On the contrary, baseline 4 and baseline 3 dropped received power to 30.04 mW and 25.32 mW from 33.16 mW and 27.59 mW, respectively.
+Baseline 5 also exhibited a significant decline to 31.73 mW from 41.53 mW, emphasizing the difficulty of maintaining performance under heavy snow conditions.